Training with us will lead to Qualified Teacher Status (QTS) as a secondary school teacher in one of the following subjects:

 School placements will:

-• mirror professional learning and LSM sessions to allow you to practice and rehearse this learning in the classroom
+- mirror professional learning and LM sessions to allow you to practice and rehearse this learning in the classroom

-On our programme we also provide you with a week in a sixth form.
+On our programme, we also provide you with experience in a sixth form.
 As many of Leicester and Leicestershire schools only offer Key Stage 3 and 4, we want to ensure that you have experience of working with Key Stage 5 pupils.

 We also provide you enhancement days in a primary school, to develop your knowledge and understanding of the high expectations secondary school teachers should have for Year 7 pupils – and a deeper knowledge of the primary context.